olapuentesantana/olapuentesantana/README.md

 ### Hi there!
 I'm Óscar 👋
 ---
-<h3 align="left">A Ph.D. candidate at Eindhoven University of Technology (TU/e), that wants to make his contribution to the field of personalized immuno-oncology </h3>
+<h3 align="left">A Ph.D. candidate at Eindhoven University of Technology (TU/e), that wants to make his contribution to the field of cancer research. </h3>

 - 🔭 I’m currently working on systems modelling of the tumor microenvironment.